ethan-grinberg/SpendingTracker/README.md

 # Spending Tracker
 It parses your transaction alert emails from Chase and aggregates your monthly transactions, so you can compare to your budget.
+It also creates visualizations for tracking your spending.
 ## How to Use
 - Clone this repository
 - pip install the dependencies